longxianlei/UtilsTools/README.md

 # UtilsTools

-### 1. The often used basic functions for CNNs and other modules.
+### 1. The commonly used basic functions for CNNs and other modules.

  #### 1.1 This is the comparison of the listed 6 activation functions.